The Complete Ladder Inspection Checklist For Safe Climbing

 Properly Store And Transport Ladders

-Ladders’ proper storage and transport often go neglected until an accident occurs.
-Improperly storing ladders can introduce weaknesses to the ladder, causing damage, cracking, and other issues that could compromise the integrity of the ladder.
+Proper storage and transport of ladders are often neglected until an accident occurs.
+Improperly storing ladders can introduce weaknesses, causing damage, cracking, and other issues that could compromise their integrity.

 Again we see that using a ladder inspection checklist like ours is critical for ensuring you have proper conditions for ladder storage and transport.